Written by

 Warmer weather often brings higher humidity, which can impact your heating oil tank.
 Changes in temperature and moisture levels can increase the likelihood of condensation forming inside the tank, particularly if it isn't full, as the extra space allows moisture to build up more easily.

-When water mixes with heating oil, it creates the ideal condition for bacteria to grow, leading to sludge build-up.
-This sludge can block filters and pipes, causing disruption to your heating system, often only becomes apparent when you first switch your heating back on in colder weather.
+When water mixes with heating oil, it creates the ideal condition for bacteria to grow, leading to oil tank sludge build-up.
+This sludge can block filters and pipes, causing disruption to your heating system, which often only becomes apparent when you first switch your heating back on in colder weather.

 After each oil delivery, it's important to check that vent and fill caps are secure.
-These caps help prevent air, water, and debris from entering the tank - reducing the risk of sludge build-up, boiler issues, and potential oil leaks that could harm your property and the environment.
+These caps help prevent air, water, and debris from entering the tank, reducing the risk of water in your heating oil tank, sludge build-up, boiler issues, and potential oil leaks that could harm your property and the environment.

 Regular maintenance helps reduce the risk of oil spills, which can be costly to clean up and harmful to the environment.